-Countless researches tell us that this approach promotes a culture of greed, induced by the habit of regular financial gain and not loyalty for the employer or satisfaction of the job.
+Countless types of research tell us that this approach promotes a culture of greed, induced by the habit of regular financial gain and not loyalty to the employer or satisfaction with the job.

 With the impracticality of the approach clearly visible, decision-makers automatically resort to the stick.
 In fact, the ‘stick’ is the oldest trick in the book, used and advocated by emperors and military strategists alike for thousands of years.